turnben347/gvsu-cis350-TeamGraggleBruce/README.md

   ### 3.2 Class Diagram

-  This section includes an MVC pattern class diagram for the SmartLight application.
+  This section includes a class diagram for the SmartLight application.
 The diagram highlights the following components:

 - **Boundary Class**: SmartLightApp
 - **Control Class**: SmartLightController